In this section:

 All admissions applications and requirements are listed at salemstate.edu/admissions.

-Applicants must have a secondary high school transcript which includes a broad distribution of college preparatory courses.
-Students are required to complete a minimum of 16 college preparatory academic units, which must include four years/units of English; three years/units of mathematics, which included Algebra 1 and 2, and geometry or trigonometry or comparable coursework, a fourth year of mathematics will be required for students entering 2016; three years/units of science, of which two years must be laboratory science, a third year of laboratory science will be required for students entering 2017; two years/units of social science, one of which must be US History; two years of the same foreign language; and two additional units from the academic areas listed above.
+Applicants must submit a secondary high school transcript which includes a minimum of 17 college preparatory courses.
+Students are required to complete four years/units of English; four years/units of mathematics, which includes Algebra 1 and 2, and geometry or trigonometry or comparable coursework; and mathematics during the final (senior) year of high school, three years/units of laboratory science; two years/units of social science; one of which must be US History; two years of the same foreign language; and two additional units from the academic areas listed above.

-Students are reviewed based on their recalculated secondary high school grade point average and their standardized test scores.
+Students are reviewed based on their recalculated secondary high school grade point average and, if required, their official standardized test scores.

 Freshmen Applicants Only

-To apply as a fall early action applicant you must apply to the University and have taken the SAT or ACT before the November test dates.
+To apply as a fall early action applicant you must apply to the University and have taken the SAT or ACT before the November test dates if submitting test scores.

 Non-Traditional Freshman Requirements

-If a request is made to be waived from the foreign language admissions requirement, an applicant may substitute two college preparatory electives for the required two years of the same foreign language only if the applicant has submitted to the University the high school results of a psycho-eduational evaluation completed within the past three years that provides a specific diagnosis of a learning disability which states the inability to succeed in a foreign language.
+**An applicant may substitute two college preparatory electives for the two required foreign language courses only if the applicant has submitted a psycho-educational evaluation completed within the past three years that provides a specific diagnosis of a learning disability and an inability to succeed in a foreign language.